scriptPilot/app-framework/docs/dev-update-vendor-folder.md

 2. Run `npm install` in *Framework7* folder
 3. Run `npm run f7`in *app-framework* folder

+The kitchen sink files in the *demo* folder are updated as well.

 ## Framework7-Vue

 To be able to use the newest master branch of Framework7-Vue and let developers use their modified Framework7-Vue build, it is shipped directly with App Framework in the *vendor* folder.